dougeby/IntuneDocs/intune/early-edition.md

 Kiosk mode supports two modes: **single app** (allows a user to run just one app) or **multi app** (permits access to a set of apps).
 You define the user account and device name, which determines the supported apps).
 When the user is logged in, they're limited to the defined apps.
 To learn more, see [AssignedAccess CSP](https://docs.microsoft.com/windows/client-management/mdm/assignedaccess-csp).

+Kiosk mode requires:

-Note that Intune must be the MDM authority, the apps must already be installed on the target device, and the device must be [properly provisioned](https://docs.microsoft.com/windows/configuration/set-up-a-kiosk-for-windows-10-for-desktop-editions).
+- Intune must be the MDM authority.
+- The apps must already be installed on the target device.
+- The device must be [properly provisioned](https://docs.microsoft.com/windows/configuration/set-up-a-kiosk-for-windows-10-for-desktop-editions).

 ### New device configuration profile for creating network boundaries <!-- 1311967 -->